High-level computational patterns

 data[10, :]

-Xarray provides high-level patterns in both “index space” and “label space”#
+Xarray provides patterns in both “index space” and “label space”#

 Index space#